-Kennel cough is basically a case of multiple foreign bodies teaming up and launching an attack on your dog’s immune system.
+Kennel cough results from various foreign bodies teaming up and attacking your dog’s immune system.

 The main offenders are bacteria called bordetella bronchiseptica, and two viral infections; the Parainfluenza virus, and another viral agent named Adenovirus.
 Another organism, which goes by the name of Mycoplasma, also joins the party from time to time.
 It’s quite the tag team of destruction!